 If you are in search for some great menus intended for the Easter holiday, then look no further!
 Take a look through our lists below and choose which best fits the occasion.
 For more menu-related samples, you can also check out our Food Menu Templates that we offer on our website.

 Easter can hold two different celebrations, which is the resurrection of Jesus Christ and the Easter Bunny.
 Regarding the religious holiday of Christianity, this is the day commemorating the time when Jesus Christ rose from the dead after having been crucified by the Romans.
 Easter is often called a movable holiday because it does not fall on a certain date every year.
 It falls on the first Sunday following the full moon after the vernal equinox on March 21.
 Thus, Easter can be held anywhere between March 22 and April 25 every year.

 The origins regarding the name of this religious feast day is unknown, and it is believed to have been derived from Eostre, the Teutonic goddess of spring and fertility.
-Others believed it was derived from the Greek and Latin word Pascha, or Pasch, which means “Passover,” which is the Jewish festival commemorating the event wherein the Israelites were granted freedom from slavery in Egypt and their journey through the wilderness toward the promised land.
+Others believed it was derived from the Greek and Latin word Pascha, or Pasch, which means “Passover,” which is the Jewish festival commemorating the event wherein the Israelites were granted freedom from Egypt and their journey through the wilderness toward the promised land.
 Since the crucifixion and resurrection occurred after he arrived at Jerusalem to celebrate the Passover, Pascha eventually came to mean Easter.

 For more Easter-related samples, you can also check out our Easter Bunny Templates that we offer on our website here at Template.net.